 Let’s face it, who among us — those who profit from Lean in one way or another, whether their book of business is millions of dollars per year or a few hundred dollars per month — has not engaged in bargaining, salesmanship, exaggeration, misstatements, omission, flattery, puffery, deception, bluffing, misdirection, concealment, and duplicity?
 Does our higher calling excuse us from the problems or harm that may come from our efforts to prevail in the business outcomes that we seek?

 The image below is an advertisement for my trilogy of books which explain why business leaders resist or reject lean management.
-The advertisement illustrates a casual relationship with the truth whose purpose is to grab people’s attention and induce them to buy the books (all three for only $40!).
+The advertisement illustrates a casual relationship with the truth whose purpose is to grab people’s attention and induce them to buy the books.
 The words “Books Banned by Lean Movement Leaders” and “They Don’t Want You to Know the Truth” are obviously lies because that has not happened.
 These words contain elements of salesmanship, exaggeration, and deception.
 The parenthetical words are clarifications — logical deductions based on the fact that no leading Lean movement figure has endorsed the books despite the fact that they are clearly groundbreaking works that answer questions that have been around for more than 120 years (and which readers have found highly illuminating, e.g., “…as impactful as Ohno’s Workplace Management and Deming’s The New Economics“).
 The lack of endorsement by the titans of Lean business reflects elements of concealment, omission, misdirection, and deception to facilitate salesmanship of their own goods and services.
 You could call this free market competition, or you could call it morally and ethically tenuous in relation to our shared goal of advancing Lean management.

 Lean management has a credibility problem driven primarily by the fact that Lean transformation is very difficult to achieve both cognitively and technically (qualitatively and quantitatively).
 There are innumerable examples of continuous improvement, but remarkably few examples of Lean transformation over the last 30 or 40 years.
 And so, the promise of Lean was and remains much greater than what has been achieved in actual practice.
 To the extent that bargaining, salesmanship, exaggeration, misstatements, omission, flattery, puffery, deception, bluffing, misdirection, concealment, and duplicity are invoked to sell Lean management, it probably works to its disadvantage by further undermining or diminishing Lean’s credibility.